andrew/ultimate-awesome/README.md

 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
 - [awesome-attention-mechanism-in-cv](https://github.com/pprp/awesome-attention-mechanism-in-cv) - Awesome List of Attention Modules and Plug&Play Modules in Computer Vision.
 - [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
+- [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
 - [awesome-gbadev](https://github.com/gbadev-org/awesome-gbadev) - A curated list of Game Boy Advance development resources.
 - [awesome-django-admin](https://github.com/originalankur/awesome-django-admin) - Curated List of Awesome Django Admin Panel Articles, Libraries/Packages, Books, Themes, Videos, Resources.